Editor's note: This article originally ran on LDS Living in June 2019.

 "The heavens opened," Sister Wendy Watson Nelson says of the revelation she received to marry then-Elder Russell M. Nelson.
 "I knew in three different ways that the Lord's will was for this potential relationship with Elder Russell M. Nelson."

-Learn more about how the Lord brought President and Sister Nelson together in this new Church News video:
+Learn more about how the Lord brought President and Sister Nelson together in this Church News video:

 Insights from a Prophet's Life: Russell M. Nelson shares more about how the Nelsons met and the challenges they overcame as a couple: